googleapis/google-cloud-cpp/release/README.md

 commands should be useful in identifying important changes for inclusion in the release notes.

+### Verify CI passing
+Before beginning the release process, verify all CI builds are passing on master.

 ### Update CHANGELOG.md

 Update `CHANGELOG.md` based on the release notes for Bigtable, Storage,